-Consistency controls
+Consistency values

-The consistency control affects how the metadata that StorageGRID uses to track objects is distributed between nodes, and therefore the availability of objects for client requests.
+The consistency affects how the metadata that StorageGRID uses to track objects is distributed between nodes, and therefore the availability of objects for client requests.

-You can set the consistency control for a bucket or an API operation to one of the following values:
+You can set the consistency for a bucket or an API operation to one of the following values:

-- all: All nodes receive the data immediately, or the request will fail. - strong-global: Guarantees read-after-write consistency for all client requests across all sites. - strong-site: Guarantees read-after-write consistency for all client requests within a site. - read-after-new-write: (Default) Provides read-after-write consistency for new objects and eventual consistency for object updates.
+- All: All nodes receive the data immediately, or the request will fail. - Strong-global: Guarantees read-after-write consistency for all client requests across all sites. - Strong-site: Guarantees read-after-write consistency for all client requests within a site. - Read-after-new-write: (Default) Provides read-after-write consistency for new objects and eventual consistency for object updates.
 Offers high availability and data protection guarantees.
-Recommended for most cases. - available: Provides eventual consistency for both new objects and object updates.
+Recommended for most cases.

+- Available: Provides eventual consistency for both new objects and object updates.
 For S3 buckets, use only as required (for example, for a bucket that contains log values that are rarely read, or for HEAD or GET operations on keys that don't exist).
 Not supported for S3 FabricPool buckets.

-Use "read-after-new-write" and "available" consistency controls
+Use "Read-after-new-write" and "Available" consistency

-When a HEAD or GET operation uses the "read-after-new-write" consistency control, StorageGRID performs the lookup in multiple steps, as follows:
+When a HEAD or GET operation uses the "Read-after-new-write" consistency, StorageGRID performs the lookup in multiple steps, as follows:

-- It first looks up the object using a low consistency. - If that lookup fails, it repeats the lookup at the next consistency level until it reaches a consistency level equivalent to the behavior for strong-global.
+- It first looks up the object using a low consistency. - If that lookup fails, it repeats the lookup at the next consistency value until it reaches a consistency equivalent to the behavior for strong-global.

-If a HEAD or GET operation uses the "read-after-new-write" consistency control but the object does not exist, the object lookup will always reach a consistency level equivalent to the behavior for strong-global.
-Because this consistency level requires multiple copies of the object metadata to be available at each site, you can receive a high number of 500 Internal Server errors if two or more Storage Nodes at the same site are unavailable.
+If a HEAD or GET operation uses the "Read-after-new-write" consistency but the object does not exist, the object lookup will always reach a consistency equivalent to the behavior for strong-global.
+Because this consistency requires multiple copies of the object metadata to be available at each site, you can receive a high number of 500 Internal Server errors if two or more Storage Nodes at the same site are unavailable.

-Unless you require consistency guarantees similar to Amazon S3, you can prevent these errors for HEAD and GET operations by setting the consistency control to "available."
-When a HEAD or GET operation uses the "available" consistency control, StorageGRID provides eventual consistency only.
-It does not retry a failed operation at increasing consistency levels, so it does not require that multiple copies of the object metadata be available.
+Unless you require consistency guarantees similar to Amazon S3, you can prevent these errors for HEAD and GET operations by setting the consistency to "Available."
+When a HEAD or GET operation uses the "Available" consistency, StorageGRID provides eventual consistency only.
+It does not retry a failed operation at increasing consistency, so it does not require that multiple copies of the object metadata be available.

-Specify consistency control for API operation
+Specify consistency for API operation

-To set the consistency control for an individual API operation, consistency controls must be supported for the operation, and you must specify the consistency control in the request header.
-This example sets the consistency control to "strong-site" for a GET Object operation.
+To set the consistency for an individual API operation, the consistency values must be supported for the operation, and you must specify the consistency in the request header.
+This example sets the consistency to "Strong-site" for a GetObject operation.